parasource/rhosus/README.md

 ![rhosus](https://github.com/parasource/rhosus/blob/master/assets/logo_new.svg)

-**Rhosus** is a multi-purpose super-fast distributed file system (DFS) written in Go.
+**Rhosus** is a multi-purpose fast distributed file system written in Go.
 It is build on top of BoltDB and uses etcd for service discovery.

 ## What is Rhosus